LoadingByte/cinecred/MAINTENANCE.md

 Cinecred requires JDK 25.
 Gradle's toolchain mechanism enforces that version, but automatic JDK downloading is disabled.

-Depending on your platform, use the command `gradle runOnWindows`, `gradle runOnMacX86`, `gradle runOnMacARM`, or `gradle runOnLinux` to build the software, collect all native libraries for the platform, and then run it with the necessary arguments.
+Use the command `gradle run` to build the software, collect all native libraries for your platform, and then run it with the necessary arguments.

 Releasing